 - Melanoma is the deadliest form of skin cancer.
 Prognosis depends on disease staging.
 BRAF testing has become a common practice in the diagnosis of patients with advanced BRAF-mutated melanoma, for which multiple effective 1st-line treatment options exist.
-The Merlin assay, of which an IdyllaTM version is under development in collaboration with SkylineDx, reduces unnecessary lymph node surgeries and rapidly and easily identifies patients at low risk of nodal metastasis - Colorectal cancer is the third most frequent cancer and the fourth leading cause of cancer-deaths worldwide.
+The Merlin Test (CE-IVD), of which an IdyllaTM version is under development in collaboration with SkylineDx, reduces unnecessary lymph node surgeries and rapidly and easily identifies patients at low risk of nodal metastasis. - Colorectal cancer is the third most frequent cancer and the fourth leading cause of cancer-deaths worldwide.
 RAS mutations occur in approximately 50% of colorectal cancers.
-Currently Biocartis has an agreement for the registration and potential use of a CDx of the IdyllaTM MSI Test in connection with immuno-oncology therapies in metastatic colorectal cancer (mCRC) of Bristol-Myers Squibb in the US and in the People's Republic of China - Within lung cancer and specifically within non-small cell lung cancer (NSCLC), mutations in the EGFR gene occur as the 2nd most common cancer driver mutation Approximately 50% of NSCLC patients have tumor mutations that could inform targeted treatment, but many are not tested.
+Biocartis has an agreement for the registration and potential use of a CDx of the IdyllaTM MSI Test in connection with immuno-oncology therapies in metastatic colorectal cancer (mCRC) of Bristol-Myers Squibb in the US and in the People's Republic of China.

+- Within lung cancer and specifically within non-small cell lung cancer (NSCLC), mutations in the EGFR gene occur as the 2nd most common cancer driver mutation.
+Approximately 50% of NSCLC patients have tumor mutations that could inform targeted treatment, but many are not tested.
 A key issue is insufficient or low-quality samples, often leading to sample failure which results in high rejection rate for NGS testing, the recommended testing method for NSCLC.
-Today Biocartis has a partnership with AstraZeneca, lung cancer therapy leader, aimed at facilitating rapid and easy access to EGFR testing products with $IdyIla^{\text{TM}}$

-- Within thyroid cancer, approximately 1.2 million thyroid cytology evaluations are reported as indeterminate each year26, regularly leading to unnecessary surgical intervention or removal of the thyroid.
-Biocartis has an ongoing partnership with GeneproDx: their proprietary ThyroidPrint® test is being ported on IdyllaTM.
-This is a quantitative RT-PCR based mRNA-expression classifier test which helps call an indeterminate cytology result as benign or malignant - Breast cancer is the most common cancer among women worldwide.
+Today Biocartis has a partnership with AstraZeneca, lung cancer therapy leader, aimed at facilitating rapid and easy access to EGFR testing products with IdyllaTM.
+On 22 June 2022, Biocartis extended its collaboration with AstraZeneca aimed at the development and applicable pre-market notification or approval with the US FDA of a novel companion diagnostic (CDx) test on the IdyllaTM platform, for use with Tagrisso® (osimertinib), AstraZeneca's thirdgeneration EGFR-TKI (tyrosine kinase inhibitor) treatment. - Within thyroid cancer, approximately 1.2 million thyroid cytology evaluations are reported as indeterminate each year23, regularly leading to unnecessary surgical intervention or removal of the thyroid.
+Biocartis has an ongoing partnership with GeneproDx: their proprietary ThyroidPrint[®] test is being ported on IdyllaTM.
+This is a quantitative RT-PCR based mRNA-expression classifier test which helps call an indeterminate cytology result as benign or malignant. - Breast cancer is the most common cancer among women worldwide.
 Activating mutations in the (PI3K)/AKT/mTOR pathway are present in the majority of breast cancers and are therefore a major focus of drug development and clinical trials.
-Biocartis has an ongoing partnership with LifeArc for the development of the IdyllaTM ABC (Advanced Breast Cancer) Assay targeting a multigene panel of predictive & resistance-inducing mutations - Brain cancer is the biggest cancer killer of children and adults under 40 for which several targeted treatments exist.
-This is also one of the focus areas for the Idylla[TM] test menu
+Biocartis has the IdyllaTM PIK3CA-AKT1 Mutation Assay under development for the molecular characterization of hormone receptor positive (HR+) HER2 negative (HER2-) metastatic breast cancer. - Brain cancer is the biggest cancer killer of children and adults under 40 for which several targeted treatments exist.